Supporting our community through Covid-19

 Jesse Jokerst, UCSD, USA

-Kourosh Kalantar-zadeh, University of New South Wales, Australia
+Kourosh Kalantar-Zadeh, The University of Sydney, Australia

 Pooi See Lee, Nanyang Technological University, Singapore

-Graham Leggett.
-University of Sheffield, UK
+Graham Leggett, University of Sheffield, UK

 Changming Li, Southwest University, China